wo-ist-markt/wo-ist-markt.github.io/CONTRIBUTING.md

 3. Now you can visit https://github.com/wo-ist-markt/wo-ist-markt.github.io in your browser once again.
 GitHub should automatically detect the new `feature` branch in your fork and offer to create a new pull request.
-Go ahead a do so.
+Go ahead and do so.

 ### Updating your branch